NHSDigital/nhs-notify-web-cms/docs/pages/about/research.md

 ## Which features you can use

-Find out what features you can and cannot use as a research service using NHS Notify.
+Find out which features you can and cannot use as a research service using NHS Notify.

 {% include custom-components/research-features-list.html %}